CBR0MS/flight-time-model-api/README.md

 This is the API behind the flight time prediction and airline comparison done at FlyGenius.
 [Check out the website](https://flygeni.us) if you haven't already!

 The FlyGenius API contains a compilation of statistics from all U.S. Domestic flights during the three year period 2015-18.
-The original dataset comes from the Bureau of Transportation Statistics and can be [found here](https://www.transtats.bts.gov/DatabaseInfo.asp?DB_ID=120&DB_Name=Airline%20On-Time%20Performance%20Data) in its original `.csv` form.
+The original dataset comes from the Bureau of Transportation Statistics and can be [found here](https://www.transtats.bts.gov/DatabaseInfo.asp?DB_ID=120&DB_Name=Airline%20On-Time%20Performance%20Data) in its original form.

 Each flight in the dataset has been pulled out and used to create statistics for the relevant airports, airline, and route.
 We've computed averages and rankings for a variety of useful metrics from the original dataset.
 This API is useful for gaining insight into overall trends in airline and airport performance, rather than information about specific flights.
-If you're interested in individual flights, let us know, as this is a feature we're thinking about implementing if there's enough demand.

 ## Accessing the API

+### Get A Token

 The FlyGenius API is available for use free of charge.
-We strongly encourage users to [create an account](https://api.flygeni.us/api-auth/signup/) and get an API token for access, as doing so will grant you 1,000 requests per day.
+We strongly encourage users to [create an account](https://api.flygeni.us/api-auth/signup/) and get an API token for access, as doing so will grant you 2,000 requests per day.
 If you do not make an account and make a request without a token, you will be limited to just 20 requests per day.
 So please, make an account!

-If you require more than 1,000 requests, please contact us.
+To get a token, first [create an account](https://api.flygeni.us/api-auth/signup/).
+You will get your token via email within a few minutes.

+If you loose your token, you can get it again by [authenticating with your credentials](#flygenius-api-documentation-accessing-the-api-authentication-without-a-token).

 ### Making Requests